FRCTeam1506/Falconstructor/src/main/java/frc/robot/thingstoworkon.md

 | ----------- | -------- | -------- |
 | 245in | Close Edge of Trench | 1,234 |
 | 370in | In Front of Control Panel | 10,000 |

+## Remember PID
+- P - speed porportional to the error
+- D - brake speed to combat overshoot
+- I - small increments to get to setpoint